risckaust/risc-documentations/docs/source/1-ros-navigation.rst

 Rviz
 ------

 **Rviz** (ROS visualization) is a 3D visualizer for displaying sensor data and state information from ROS.
+You can also display live representations of sensor values coming over ROS Topics including camera data, infrared distance measurements, sonar data, and more.

 We will be using Rviz all the way in this tutorial.
 Now, let's see how we can show simple things in Rviz.